natalieagus/50033/docs/03-toddlers/checkoff.md

 # Checkoff

 :::caution Grading notes
-As usual, the grading for this lab is **binary** (completed or not completed).
-This means you should implement <span className="orange-bold">all features</span> above to obtain the mark.
+The grading for this lab is **binary** (completed or not completed) **for each feature**.
+This means you should implement each <span className="orange-bold">feature</span> fully to obtain the mark for that feature.
 If you're already experienced with Unity and would like to experiment, you're free to implement similar features.
 In this checkoff, the feature we are looking for are: meaningful utilisation of The Input System, meaningful usage of AudioMixer in the game, and allowing the player to increment some kind of score or stats after overcoming an obstacle (can be enemies or alike), as well as utilisation of the Observer Pattern.

 Don't worry, we are _lenient_ and will give you the marks as long as we see some form of the requested feature.
 :::